WeiqiuZhang/weiqiuzhang.github.io/_pages/research.md

 <h2> Triple Helix of University–Industry–Government Collaboration in Sustainable Campuses: A Japan–China Comparison </h2>
 - <span style="color: blue;">Under Reviewed by</span> : <a style="color: black;" href="https://www.aera.net/Events-Meetings/Annual-Meeting/2026-Annual-Meeting-Call-for-Paper-and-Session-Submissions">American Educational Research Association (AERA 2026)</a>
-- This is a follow-up research project of the former CIPP one, focusing on the second aspect of its conclusion: we used the framework of triple helix to analyze the institutional cooperation mechanism in sustainable campuse practices.
+- This is a follow-up research project of the former CIPP one, focusing on the second aspect of its conclusion: using the framework of triple helix to analyze the institutional cooperation mechanism in sustainable campuse practices.

+<h2> From Green Campus to global standards: a comparative study of cultural drivers in sustainable campuses </h2>
+- <span style="color: blue;">Under Reviewed by</span> : <a style="color: black;" href="https://conference.cies.us/"> Comparative and International Education Society (CIES 2026)</a>
+- This is a follow-up research project of the former CIPP one, focusing on the first aspect of its conclusion: using the mixed-methods approach to analyze the differences in the development of sustainable campuses in China and internationally from the perspective of cultural origins.

 <h2> Game-Based Learning for Classical Chinese: A Theory-Driven Narrative Design in the Age of AI </h2>
 - <span style="color: blue;">[Oral Presentation Accepted]</span> : <a style="color: black;" href="https://www.iclll.org/"> 15th ICLLL</a>